mbeddr/mps-platform-docs/src/doc/docs/about/editing_this_guide.md

 - The first header should be `#`.
 - Inserted images with Markdown, not HTML: `![description](url){width="600px"}`.
 Set the with to 600px or 300px, depending on how big or small the image is
 - [footnotes syntax](https://squidfunk.github.io/mkdocs-material/reference/footnotes/)
-- The `target=_blank` attribute and an icon for external links gets automatically added to links.
+- The `target=_blank` attribute and an icon for external links get automatically added to links.

 The following symbols must be escaped: